-Federal family laws have recently been updated for the first time in over 20 years.
-The Divorce Act has been changed in an effort to make the system more efficient, prioritize the best interests of the child, address family violence and reduce child poverty.
+Updates have been made to the Federal family laws for the first time in over 20 years.
+Changes to the Divorce Act in an effort to make the system more efficient, prioritize the best interests of the child, and reduce child poverty.
 The new laws may alter your divorce process by affecting things such as your parenting arrangements and specific parental duties.
-Find out how the new Divorce Act may affect your situation and how it strives for the wellbeing of your family with this brief overview.
+Find out how the new Divorce Act could affect your situation and how it strives for the wellbeing of your family with this brief overview.

 Prioritizing The Needs Of The Child

-In an effort to recognize the fact that every family situation differs, and each child has different needs and preferences, courts are now required to consider the child’s best interest before ordering parenting time to each parent.
+In an effort to recognize the fact that every family situation and child differs, courts now require consideration of the child’s best interest before ordering parenting time to each parent.
 The new laws also attempt to strengthen the possibility of strong co-parenting relationships forming.

 Changes In Terminology

-Wording to describe parental duties and arrangements have also changed making the law more child-focused.
+The wording to describe parental duties and arrangements has also undergone changes to make the law more child-focused.
 When discussing orders for custody and access the new act now uses “parenting orders” to emphasize the need for specific parenting tasks.
-“Decision-making responsibilities” and “parenting time” are also being used to promote neutral wording in an effort to rid “winner” and “loser” ideology when discussing a child’s needs.
+Terms such as “decision-making responsibilities” and “parenting time” are also being used to promote neutral wording in an effort to rid “winner” and “loser” ideologies.

 Addressing Family Violence

-The new changes to the Divorce Act now address family violence making it mandatory for courts to take it’s seriousness into account.
-New factors have been added to the act that help courts assess parental situations and further determine the best interests of the child.
+The new changes to the Divorce Act now address family violence making it mandatory for courts to take its seriousness into account.
+New factors to the Divorce Act help courts assess parental situations and further determine the best interests of the child.

 In an effort to reduce child poverty that often comes with the hardships of divorce, the new Divorce Act includes measures to strongly enforce child support.
-These new measures are aimed at making the family justice system more accessible and efficient.
-The efforts attempt to make the process easier for families financially, in some cases reducing the need to go to court altogether, as affording a lawyer can be a difficult process.
+These new measures attempt to make the family justice system more accessible and efficient.
+The efforts aim to make the process easier for families financially, in some cases reducing the need to go to court altogether, as affording a lawyer can be a difficult process.

-Accessibility, efficiency and affordability in the family justice system are just some of the ways that the new Divorce Act has been updated to serve families going through divorce across Canada.
-The prioritization of the needs and preferences of children has shaped the act positively creating more positive outcomes and strengthening families coming out of the process.
+Accessibility, efficiency and affordability in the family justice system are just some of the ways that the new updates to the Divorce Act can better serve families going through a divorce in Canada.
+The prioritization of the needs and preferences of children creates more positive outcomes and strengthens families coming out of the process.